1849

 1900

-The Oshkosh Brewing Company introduces Gilt Edge Beer.
+The Oshkosh Brewing Company introduces a light lager named Gilt Edge.
 More Here.

 The Oshkosh brewing Company dominates the beer market here.